varnish/Varnish-Book/varnish_sysadmin.rst

 .. container:: handout

-   Varnish is a reverse proxy, sometimes referred to as a HTTP accelerator.
+   Varnish is a reverse proxy, sometimes referred to as a HTTP accelerator or a web accelerator.
 It is designed for modern hardware, modern operating systems and modern work loads.
 This uncompromising philosophy has helped make Varnish a very clean and fast piece of software, able to scale and evolve to unexpected heights.

    At the same time, Varnish is flexible.
-The Varnish Configuration Language is a lighting fast mechanism that allow the developers to implement mechanisms which you as a user can turn into policy.
+The Varnish Configuration Language is a lighting fast mechanism that allows the developers to implement mechanisms which you as a user can turn into policy.
 Varnish has shown itself to work well both on large (and expensive) servers and tiny appliances.